Ordspilleren/esp32-linak-desk-control/README.md

 Wire up RX and TX to the pins defined in `RX_PIN` and `TX_PIN` in the code.

+## ESP-IDF Configuration

+Using menuconfig, update the variables within `User Configuration` to match your preferences.

 ## Home Assistant Integration

 By default, this project exposes two topics to MQTT that can easily be integrated into Home Assistant: `height` and `setheight`.